 3. Engage in Hydrotherapy

-Hydrotherapy, in this case, is just a fancy way of saying to treat your feet to a relaxing soak and this Foot Soak and Detox from Listotic will energise your feet and make them feel brand new.
+Hydrotherapy, in this case, is just a fancy way of saying to treat your feet to a relaxing soak, and this Foot Soak and Detox from Listotic will energize your feet and make them feel brand new.

 Another way is to fill two tubs with water.
 One should be warm and the other cold.
 Soak your feet in the cold water for two minutes, then alternate to the warm water, and repeat this for several cycles before drying off and putting on socks.

 It’s as simple as it sounds: Using warm olive or sesame oil, rub your feet with firm, circular motions primarily using your thumb.
-Spend at least five to ten minutes massaging before bed followed up by a cleanup and you’ll probably sleep a little better while warming yourself up, too.
+Spend at least five to ten minutes massaging before bed and you’ll probably sleep a little better while warming yourself up, too.

 5. Check Your Dietary Habits